 At a difficult time like this in our nation’s history, parents all over this country—and the world—are wondering, “What do I tell my kids about this?
 What do I do?”

 Children have an incredible capacity for strength, and parents can play a powerful role in helping their children cope with horribly difficult events.
-Here are some practical guidelines to help kids cope with tragedy:

 - Be honest about your emotions while modeling strength – Our children will cope only as well as we do.
 Children who see their parents overwhelmed with anxiety, fear, and grief also will become overwhelmed.
 On the other hand, kids will not have an opportunity to learn healthy expression of feelings if parents stuff their feelings inside.
 The key is being honest about your emotions while showing that your family remains strong.
 For example, you might give your child a hug and say: This is a very sad thing.
 Sometimes I feel like crying about it.
 It also makes me mad.
 But I know that we will be OK… because we are strong!